Ahmedemad190/ivolve-ojt/AWS/TASK-4/README.md

 # Lab 15: SDK and CLI Interactions Objective: Use the AWS CLI to Create an S3 bucket, configure permissions, and upload/download files to/from the bucket.
 Enable versioning and logging for the bucket
-- First of all you need to login with email have permission to access s3 buckets
+- First of all you need to login with user have permission to access s3 buckets
 ```
 aws configure
 ```